Blendify/blender-manual/blender_docs/manual/physics/soft_body/examples.rst

 Examples
 ********

-Here are some simple examples showing the power of softbody physics.
+Here are some simple examples showing the power of soft body physics.

 A Bouncing Cube